Skip to content

 Likely source of error

-It appears that Max Planck made some incorrect assumption somewhere, and that this led to quantities that don’t seem to have any fundamental meaning.
-For instance, he uses the gravitational constant G in all of his computations, but we have good reasons to believe that G isn’t in fact a constant.
+It appears that Max Planck made some incorrect assumption somewhere, which led to quantities that don’t have any fundamental meaning.

 Leave a Reply